Judea and Samaria Area: Status

 The Judea and Samaria Area is administered by the Israel Defense Forces Central Command, and military law is applied.
 The incumbent chief of Central Command is Aluf Avi Bluth.
-The Administrative is the Civil Administration.
+The civil administrative body is the Israeli Civil Administration.

 The future status of the region is a key factor in the ongoing Israeli–Palestinian conflict.

 United Nations Security Council Resolution 242, adopted in November 1967, after Israel captured the region from Jordan in the Six-Day War, lists as its first principle "the inadmissibility of the acquisition of territory by war and the need to work for a just and lasting peace in which every State in the area can live in security" and called for the "withdrawal of Israel armed forces from territories occupied in the recent conflict" in conjunction with the "termination of all claims or states of belligerency and respect for and acknowledgment of the sovereignty, territorial integrity and political independence of every State in the area and their right to live in peace within secure and recognized boundaries free from threats or acts of force".

 The West Bank (including East Jerusalem) and Gaza Strip are considered occupied Palestinian territories by the United Nations, the United States, the International Court of Justice, the European Union, and by non-governmental organizations such as Amnesty International, Human Rights Watch, and B'Tselem.
 The Supreme Court of Israel has considered the section of the West Bank which excludes East Jerusalem to be Israeli-occupied territories.

 On 13 May 2012, a bill to extend Israeli law to the Israeli settlements in the Judea and Samaria Area initiated by Knesset member Miri Regev (Likud) first approved by the majority of the Ministerial Committee for Legislation was rejected in a second round of votes after prime minister Benjamin Netanyahu had instructed his ministers to vote against the bill.
 Extending Israeli law to the settlements would mean a de facto annexation of the settlements to Israel.
 In July 2012, a government-commissioned report from a three-member committee, called Levy Report, asserted, based on a number of reasons, that there is no legal basis under international law to refer to Judea and Samaria as "occupied territory".
 Article 43 of the Fourth Hague Convention of 1907 is the basis of the Levy committee's opinion.

+In April 2026, the Tennessee General Assembly passed House Bill 1446 and Senate Bill 1663, requiring state agencies to use the term "Judea and Samaria" instead of "West Bank" in official materials.
+The legislation became Chapter 877 of the Tennessee Public Acts of 2026 and will be effective after July 1 (2026).